Charles W. Turner (attorney)

 Charles William Turner (June 8, 1846 - January 7, 1907) was a lawyer in Seattle and Montana, and once Adjutant General of Montana.
-As a youth during the American Civil War, he was a courier for Stonewall Jackson.
+As a teenager, during the American Civil War, he was a courier for Stonewall Jackson.
 Subsequently, he was one of the VMI cadets who fought at the Battle of New Market.
 He later moved to Montana to practice law and engaged in mining pursuits.
 Turner was shot to death in a Seattle bar by an assassin who was after one of Turner's clients.

 Early years

 Charles William Turner was born on June 6, 1846, in Stephens City, Virginia, then known as Newtown, to music professor A. J. Turner and Kate Aby.
 Charles sometimes signed his name Charles William H. Turner, perhaps due to his great-grandfather, Charles W. Hulett, who was a drummer in the Revolutionary War.
 By the late 1850s the family had moved to Staunton, and A. J. directed the Mountain Sax Horn Band.